BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/16_4_Using_BDK.md

 ```

 It's interesting to note that `bdk-cli` chose a different compilation
-that `sipa.be`, which instead picked
+than `sipa.be`, which instead picked
 `or_d(pk(president),multi(2,vp1,vp2,vp3))`, but as we said Policy is
 not fully specified: it's the encoding from Miniscript to Bitcoin
 Script that is meant to be full analyzable and consistent.